General Nurse in Gambia

 Join a rural hospital team as a registered nurse, providing primary health care services to the local community, under the management of the national church.

-Develop local language skills, build relationships with the Muslim staff, and be involved in discipleship activities in the community alongside the Gambian church.
+Develop local language skills, build relationships with the church's Muslim staff, and be involved in discipleship activities in the community alongside the Gambian church

 Qualities & Gifts Sought